Raz18/http_server_task/README.md

 Dynamic creation of HTTP servers.

-It is extendable, supports parallel task execution, and ensures efficient HTTP servers creation and management, all from a single API server as requested!.
+It is extendable, supports parallel task execution, and ensures efficient HTTP servers creation and management, all from a single API server as requested!

 ## Project Structure

 **1. Main API Task Initiator Server (Main_API_Initiator.py)** This file acts as the entry point for the system and implements a Flask-based REST API.

-Key Functionalities of the Endpoints:
+Routing of the Endpoints:

 /run_task: Executes a single task based on the provided task name and parameters (e.g., dns_query, http_get, create_http_server_task).